 Carol Crawford has been with the College since the Center was established in 2007.
 She was previously employed by Midway College as Program Coordinator for the Organizational Management Program for the School of Career Development at Midway College.
 Carol returned to school as a non-traditional student and graduated magna cum laude from Midway College, Midway, Kentucky, with a B.A. in Organizational Management December 2000.

-She currently serves as president of the Georgetown-Scott County Community Connection Board and is a member of the Scott County Chamber of Commerce Leadership Development Committee, Leadership Scott County Steering Committee after having graduated from Leadership Scott County in May of 2012.
+She is past president and secretary of the Georgetown-Scott County Community Connection Board and is a current member of the Scott County Chamber of Commerce Leadership Development Committee, Leadership Scott County Steering Committee after having graduated from Leadership Scott County in May of 2012.
 Ms. Crawford also participated in BCTC Leadership Academy and served on the BCTC Leadership Academy Board for three years.

 Contact: firstname.lastname@example.org or call (502)570-6357

 Allan has been teaching industrial maintenance technology classes and at the college for 19 years and now serves as the program coordinator at the Georgetown Campus.
 Before starting his career at Bluegrass Community and Technical College Allan served as a helicopter mechanic/crew chief in the Kentucky National Guard for 9 years and gained industrial maintenance knowledge and experience while working as a floor supervisor at a remanufacturing company.
 Allan has a BS from the University of Kentucky, graduate work at Eastern Kentucky University and a MS from the University of Louisville.